AFCON 2025: Super Eagles select new captain for semifinal vs Morocco

 With Wilfred Ndidi suspended for the AFCON 2025 semi-final against hosts Morocco, Nigeria will turn to vice-captain Victor Osimhen to lead the Super Eagles.

-Ndidi picked up two yellow cards during the tournament, one in the Round of 16 win over Mozambique and another in the quarter-final triumph against Algeria, ruling him out of Wednesday’s crucial encounter at the Prince Moulay Abdellah Stadium in Rabat.
+Ndidi picked up two yellow cards earlier in the tournament, one in the Round of 16 win over Mozambique and another in the quarter-final triumph against Algeria, ruling him out of the Wednesday, January 14, crucial encounter at the Prince Moulay Abdellah Stadium in Rabat.

 Osimhen is no stranger to leadership, as the Super Eagles forward has previously captained Nigeria in their final group game against Uganda, The Standard reports.